Peripli/service-manager-cli/README.md

 <h1 align="center">⚠️ DEPRECATION NOTICE ⚠️</h1>

 <p align="center">
-  <strong>The Service Manager Control (SMCTL) command-line tool is no longer in active maintenance.<br> Only critical security issues will be addressed going forward.
+  <strong>The Service Manager Control (SMCTL) command-line tool is no longer in active maintenance.<br> Only critical security issues will be addressed going forward.<br>
-  The tool will be archived on <span style="color:red">September 30, 2025</span>.<br>After this date, it will no longer be maintained or supported.<br>
+  The tool will be archived on <span style="color:red">September 30, 2025</span>.
+After this date, it will no longer be maintained or supported.<br>
 </strong>
 </p>